 Even with the best techniques, project estimates are just educated guesses, and it’s rare for a project to align perfectly with an estimate.

-That’s where the skill of a great project manager comes in.
+That’s where the skill of a great resource manager comes in.

 They can track estimates for the project budget and scope of work, as well as project actuals, and make decisions to course correct if the project veers off course.
 This is done through formal methods like earned value management or less formal project controls.

-Experienced project managers plan and set expectations early on with stakeholders that estimates and actuals may vary, so trade-off decisions and additional funding come as no surprise later.
+Experienced resource managers plan and set expectations early on with stakeholders that estimates and actuals may vary, so trade-off decisions and additional funding come as no surprise later.